-Meeting Attendance Mark box to the right if you plan to attend the Annual Meeting. []
+Mark box to the right the Annual Meeting. if you plan to attend [ ]

-C Authorized Signatures - This section must be completed for your vote to be counted. --Date and Sign Below
+C Authorized Signatures - This section must be completed for your vote to be counted. - Date and Sign Below

 Please sign exactly as name(s) appears hereon.
 Joint owners should each sign.
 When signing as attorney, executor, administrator, corporate officer, trustee, guardian, or custodian, please give full title.